anantakhurana/Employee_Management/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- Built with Django by [Your Name](https://your-portfolio-link.com).
+- Built with Django by Ananta Khurana 🚀
 - Inspired by the need for efficient employee management solutions.

 ---